 As I reread the book, I found it even stranger, since the the rare times America is mentioned, it’s to approve of the revolution or to condemn slavery.
 Thénardier, the one major character who has no redeeming qualities whatsoever, moves to America after he leaves Paris to become a slave trader.
 More pointedly, Hugo praises John Brown’s raid on Harper’s Ferry, only three years before the novel’s publication and very much in the national consciousness as one of the events building up to the Civil War.
 What did they think of those references?

-As I was putting the finishing touches on my list of links to English translations of the book yesterday, I decided to check Wikipedia to see if there were any others that I didn’t know about.
+As I was putting the finishing touches on my list of links to English translations of the book yesterday, I decided to check Wikipedia on Les Mis to see if there were any other translations that I didn’t know about.
 It turns out there was one more:

 An 1863 edition published in Richmond that “fixed” the “Yankee” translation from the previous year.

 “Some Translations of Les Misérables” (Olin H. Moore*) explains that the 1863 “Richmond Edition” was based on Charles Wilbour’s 1862 translation, allegedly to correct the translation of French idioms (which they apparently did, at least in the first volume).
 But they also made some cuts.
 The article quotes from the editor’s preface to the edition: